GuYuanjie/KindredNets/README.md

 - Download the VOC2007 dataset and put it to "datasets/VOC2007/".
 - Download the LOL dataset and put it to "datasets/LOL".
-- Download the LOL dataset and put it to "datasets/CFFI".
+- We provide a valuable confocal fluorescence microscopy dataset CFFI in "datasets/CFFI".
 - Mixed fine tune dataset is combined whit the LOL dataset and our CFFI dataset.

 ### Training